From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Performance Evaluation

 The defense attack mitigation rate is defined as the proportion of time steps within an episode during which attacks are successfully mitigated.
 Specifically, At each step, a heartbeat detection is performed for each UAV to compute its communication score, which is then used to assess connectivity.
 A UAV is considered disconnected if the score falls below a predefined threshold, indicating a defense failure at that step.
 The final attack mitigation rate is computed as the average proportion of UAVs that remain connected throughout the episode.
 The results are summarized in the Table~\ref{Mitigation_rate}.

-It can be seen that PG-FMADRL consistently achieves the highest or near-highest attack mitigation rates across all attack scenarios.
-For node attack scenario, PG-FMADRL achieves highest attack mitigation rates of 0.9975 and 0.9999 against fixed and random attackers, respectively, while also maintaining the lowest standard deviation among all compared methods.
+We can see that PG-FMADRL consistently achieves the highest or near-highest attack mitigation rates across all attack scenarios.
+For node attack scenario, PG-FMADRL achieves highest attack mitigation rates of 0.9975 and 0.9999 against fixed and random attackers, respectively, while maintaining the lowest standard deviation among all compared methods.
 This indicates superior stability and robustness.
-In the link attack scenario, although the attack mitigation rates show a slight decline, the proposed method still achieves the highest values among all methods, reaching 0.9969 for fixed and 0.9782 for random attackers.
+In the link attack scenario, although the attack mitigation rates show a slight decline, the proposed method still achieves the highest values, reaching 0.9969 for fixed and 0.9782 for random attackers.
 These results demonstrate the method's strong and consistent defense effectiveness across different scenarios.

-Notably, PG-FMADRL performs exceptionally well even against greedy attackers.
-In the node-level scenario, it achieves a attack mitigation rate of 0.9996, slightly below DESOLATER but 34.6\% higher than RE-MTD.
-In the more challenging link-level scenario, PG-FMADRL reaches an attack mitigation rate of 0.9367, significantly outperforming the other methods, which achieve only 0.7910, 0.7625, 0.7360, and 0.7721, respectively.
-This result indicates that, compared to other methods, PG-FMADRL is more capable of continuously and adaptively responding to dynamic attackers, enabling more intelligent and effective defense decisions.
+Notably, PG-FMADRL's advantage becomes most apparent against greedy attackers.
+While ID-HAM and DESOLATER rely on independent learning where each agent must discover effective strategies in isolation, our federated architecture acts as a knowledge accelerator.
+For instance, in the challenging greedy link attack scenario, PG-FMADRL reaches an attack mitigation rate of 0.9367, significantly outperforming the other methods, which achieve only 0.7910, 0.7625, 0.7360, and 0.7721, respectively.
+This is because our reward-weighted aggregation mechanism allows the entire swarm to rapidly learn from the experiences of the most successful agents those achieving high rewards, by effectively countering the attack.
+Our collaborative learning ensures that effective defense policies are quickly propagated and adopted across the swarm, leading to a more robust and coordinated response.

-Beyond defense effectiveness, we also assess the efficiency of each method using recovery time as an indicator, which is defined as the duration required for the system to restore normal connectivity following an attack-induced disruption.
+Beyond mitigation rate, we also assess the efficiency of each method using recovery time, defined as the duration required for the system to restore normal connectivity following a disruption.
 Fig.~\ref{Recovery_time} presents the recovery times of different defense methods.